RaduADumitru/codex/README.md

 # codex
-This Web API allows for migrating the database of the online Romanian Dictionary [DEXonline](https://dexonline.ro) into an ArangoDB graph database, while allowing for a number of searches to be performed.
+This Web API allows for migrating the database of the online Romanian Dictionary [DEXonline](https://dexonline.ro) into an ArangoDB graph database, with a number of searches able to be performed.

 For startup, you can use the corresponding Docker Compose service.
 For example:
 ~~~bash